Frequently Asked Questions

-Weekend attendees will check in at the Jug Mountain Ranch clubhouse.
+Check in is at the Jug Mountain Ranch clubhouse.
 This is where you will be given your wristband and vehicle pass.
 Do not proceed to the event until you have these things.
-We will be in touch with more details as the event approaches.
+You can find a map and more details in this Welcome Packet

 If you have an emergency, dial 911 first and then notify event staff as soon as possible.